eduvpn/vpn-server-api/README.md

     $ composer install
     $ cp config/config.yaml.example config/config.yaml

-Point `crl/path` to a writable directory, e.g. `data/` under the current directory.
 The defaults in this file, and in the other files are for the production deployment setup and will not work well for development.

     $ cp config/pools.yaml.example config/pools.yaml